 What is mascarpone?

 Mascarpone is an Italian cheese that originates from the Lombardy region.
-It is made from fresh cream and tartaric acid (or lemon juice), which gives it a slightly sour taste and a unique texture reminiscent of thick whipped cream.
+It is made with fresh cream and tartaric acid (or lemon juice), which gives it a slightly sour taste and a unique texture reminiscent of thick whipped cream.
 It is not aged, which means it is made fresh and must be consumed quickly.
 Unlike traditional cheeses, it contains no rennet and has a higher fat content, making it rich and velvety smooth.

 How is mascarpone made?